SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 05 May, 2026 at 23:48:03
+# Last Refreshed - 06 May, 2026 at 23:48:30
 The Latest Activity was a VirtualRide -

-<b>🌦️ Zwift - Cool down - Pacer Group Ride with Bernie</b>
+<b>⛅ Things to do before meeting   Zwift - Over Under's 12 + 10</b>

-which happened on 04 May, 2026 at 14:28:15
+which happened on 06 May, 2026 at 16:45:30

-Which is 0 years, 0 months, 1 days, 9 hours and 19 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 7 hours and 3 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/18372085076
+You can see it here https://www.strava.com/activities/18401092597

 ## Number of Rides
 How many rides have I done each year?